dewiri/ai-application-rag/README.md

 | Initial Evaluation (Single Vectorstore)                             | 65.0%   | 77.8%      |  72.4% | 75.0%  |
 | Game variant-specific vectorstores                                  | 77.5%   | 92.3%      | 77.4%  | 84.1%  |

 > **Conclusion:**  The introduction of game variant-specific vectorstores significantly improved answer quality.
-Keyword match accuracy rose from **62.5% to 80%**, and manual review shows that **85%** of answers are now fully correct.
-This demonstrates the value of routing queries through variant-aware context retrieval for more accurate and relevant rule-based responses.
+Keyword match accuracy rose from **65.0% to 77.5%**This demonstrates the value of routing queries through variant-aware context retrieval for more accurate and relevant rule-based responses.
 ---
 ### Final Evaluation
 Per Game Variant, 10 questions were posed in the Streamlit app, and for each variant the system answered correctly.